Microalbuminuria Test – Indications, Procedures, Results

 In rare cases, you will have to collect all of your urine at home for 24 hours.
 To do this, you will get a special container from your doctor and specific instructions to follow.

-To make the test more accurate, urine creatinine levels may also be measured.
+To make the test more accurate, urine levels may also be measured.
 Creatinine is a chemical waste product of creatine.
 Creatine is a chemical made by the body that is used to supply energy to muscles.

 How to Prepare for the Test